karma-runner/karma/docs/config/01-configuration-file.md

 **Default:**  `250`

-**Description:** When Karma is watching the files for changes, it tries to batch multiple changes into a single run.
-For instance, if you do `git checkout` you don't want to trigger multiple tests runs.
-Instead, you wanna wait for all the changes and then run the tests once.
-This tells Karma how long to wait for more changes (in ms).
+**Description:** When Karma is watching the files for changes, it tries to batch multiple changes into a single run so that the test runner doesn't try to start and restart running tests more than it should.
+The configuration setting tells Karma how long to wait (in milliseconds) after any changes have occurred before starting the test process again.

 ## basePath